theCapypara/GMnet-manual/punch/about/upnp.rst

 UPnP
 ----

 UPnP stands for Universal Plug and Play.

-Punsh use UDP hole punching to make the nat/router allow online connections.
+GMnet PUNCH use UDP hole punching to make the NAT/router allow online connections.

+UPnP automates the port forwarding on the users router or NAT.
+It sends a command to the router to forward a port.

-But not all nats allow UDP punsh.
-You must then manually port forward the server port (ex 6510).
+But not all NATs allow UDP punch.
+The user must then manually port forward the server port (ex 6510) or use other methods such as UDP Hole-Punching (as done by GMnet PUNCH) that can also allow online play without UPnP or port forwarding.
-You can do this by enter the nats setup page.
-Open your browser and type in http://192.168.1.1/.
-This may (if the ip is right) open the nats setup page where you can port forward the server port and allow online play.

-But this can be automated by UPnP.
+By enabling UPnP you allow users who don't forward their port and that are in networks that don't support UDP Hole-Punching to play anyway.

-When you start the server UPnP will try to port forward the server port for you.
+When your users start the server, UPnP will try to port forward the server port for them.
 You can enable UPnP in ``udphp_config``.

+.. note:: UPnP won't work 100% for everybody (even if UPnP is supported) when used with the GMNet PUNCH master server until version 1.4.0!

+          But there is no harm in turning it on anyway.